Last updated on May 14, 2025

 Countless people have asked me how to build a deck during my years working at a game store.
 The first step to deckbuilding is always to have a plan.

-Odds are you already have a cool idea in mind, but no sense of direction.
-Deciding on your deck’s strategy will determine what cards you pick, what your land base will look like, and what colors you play.
+Odds are you already have a cool idea in mind, but little sense of direction.
+Decide on your deck’s strategy which determines what cards you pick, what your land base will look like, and which colors you play.

-There are a few other kinds of strategies than the ones I'm going to cover, but they're the main four that you'll see.
-You may have a mechanic you like, a tribe, or even just a cool card that you think is worth building around when you start your deckbuilding journey.
+There are a few other kinds of strategies than the ones I cover here, but they're the main four that you see.
+When you start your deckbuilding journey you may have a mechanic you like, a creature type, or even just a cool card that you think is worth building around.

 Aggro Decks